daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 Learning grammar can be straightforward and complex at the same time.
 It's quite essential to learning Vietnamese and while it might seem daunting at first, there are resources out there that help make the learning process easier.
 The grammar learning process is relatively simple; just pick up a guide and read/watch it.

-There have been many resources throughout the years that teach grammar, many great and many not so great.
-Due to the nature of the topic, just one grammar resource may not be enough for everyone.

-Here are a few guides ranked based on how much I recommend them to total beginners You do not need to do every single one, just find the one that works well for you.
+Here are a few guides I wanna recommend to total beginners.
+You do not need to do every single one, just find the one that works well for you.

 - [Learning Vietnamese Grammar with TVO](https://www.youtube.com/playlist?list=PLpDgPu_Hq9ZxWC8CAODefCnjAov6t-3ev): A grammar series in Northern dialect made by Tieng Viet Oi, despite being a Vietnamese learning channel there are many videos made for native speakers like podcasts.